0xfke/0xfke/README.md

 ## 🚀 About Me

-I'm a passionate **full-stack developer** specializing in **Laravel, React, Vue, Flutter, and Node.js**.
+I'm a passionate **Penetration Tester** specializing in **Laravel, React, Vue, Flutter, and Node.js**.
 I love crafting beautiful, efficient, and scalable web applications.
 You can find me indulging in playing games when I'm not coding.
+**Penetration Tester**, electrical and computer engineer, content creator, and innovator.
 🌍 Based in Ethiopia

 ---